Gamepro5/Custom_CharacterBody3D_Movement_System/README.md

 # Custom_CharacterBody_Movement_System
-A fully custom made replacement for Godot 4's broken and useless "move_and_slide()" function.
+A fully custom made replacement for Godot 4's primitive "move_and_slide()" function.
 Was designed to imitate the source engine's character controller as closely as possible, with a few of my own tweaks and improvements.

 Features:
 - Moving up slopes that are within your max-slope-angle will have zero effect on your x/z trajectory.
 This is different from move_and_slide(), and keeps it in-line with every other game engine.